RussianCow/stag/Readme.md

     )
 ```

-Stag has no dependencies, and works with Python 2.7+ and 3.3+.
+Stag has no dependencies (except py.test for testing), and works with Python 2.7+ and 3.3+.
 It is not considered production-ready yet.

 Motivation